ska-sa/katcbfsim/doc/about.rst

 .. _katsdptelstate: https://github.com/ska-sa/katsdptelstate

-The configuration is split into information describing the virtual world (antennas, sources and so on) and information about the virtual correlator (called a "product").
-Because the katcp_ interface supports multiple products, the per-product commands all take a product name.
+The configuration is split into information describing the virtual world (antennas, sources and so on) and information about the virtual correlator or beamformer (called a "stream").
+Because the katcp_ interface supports multiple streams, the per-stream commands all take a stream name.

 The world information needed is: